developer-zebra/developer-zebra-site/src/datawedge/6-9/guide/api/scannerinputplugin/index.md

 **&lt;parameter**&gt;: The parameter as a string, using either of the following:

+* `SUSPEND_PLUGIN` - suspends the scanner when in the enable/waiting/scanning state
+* `RESUME_PLUGIN` - resumes the scanner when in the suspended state from "SUSPEND_PLUGIN"
 * `ENABLE_PLUGIN` - enables the plug-in
 * `DISABLE_PLUGIN` - disables the plug-in